usgs/nwisweb-tableau-data-connector/tests/testRoadMap.md

 To improve test coverage of Vue components

-Test functions in vue components
-Test that mounted is run by confirming called methods and other code is run Test watchers properly notify
+Proposed Tests:

     AgencySelect.vue

+    CoordinatesInput.vue

     CountySelect.vue
         Test getCounties() by supplying state name and checking that counties are retrieved Test getCountyNameFromCode() by providing county code and checking if county name is retrieved Test addCountyToCounties() with valid and invalid cases Test removeElement() by removing from hardcoded list

     HUCInput.vue

+    LocationQueryType.vue

     Main.vue
         Test that browserWarning() sets off notification

-    git
+    ParamSelect.vue

+    SiteTypeList.vue
+        Test that site type list is fully populated Snapshot testing for verifying UI?

+    StateSelect.vue